stacsirt/ProwlAPI---IP-reputation-check/README.md

 ## Overview

-The `LupovisProwlAnalyzer` is an analyzer for [TheHive](https://thehive-project.org) that integrates with the [Lupovis Prowl API](https://api.prowl.lupovis.io) to evaluate the reputation of IP addresse>
+The `LupovisProwlAnalyzer` is an analyzer for [TheHive](https://thehive-project.org) that integrates with the [Lupovis Prowl API](https://api.prowl.lupovis.io) to evaluate the reputation of IP addresses

 ## Features